google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/redirect-http-to-https.markdown

   updated_on: 2015-02-11
   order: 5
 key-takeaways:
-  -
+  - You need to put a canonical link in the head of your page to tell search engines https is the best way to get to your site.
 ---

 {% wrap content %}

 {% include modules/takeaway.liquid list=page.key-takeaways %}

-{% include modules/toc.liquid %}

 Set &lt;link rel="canonical" href="https://…"/&gt; tags in your pages.
 [This
 helps search engines](https://support.google.com/webmasters/answer/139066?hl=en)
 know the best way to get to your site.

 Most web servers offer a simple redirect feature.
-Use 301 (Moved Permanently) to indicate to search engines and browsers that the HTTPS version is canonical.
+Use 301 (Moved Permanently) to indicate to search engines and browsers that the HTTPS version is canonical and redirect your users to the HTTPS version of your site from HTTP.

 {% endwrap %}